Hashan-Samarakkody/Hashan-Samarakkody/README.md

 -   📊 **Data Visualization**: Tools and techniques for visualizing data effectively.
 -   💻 **Networking**: Building and managing networks, understanding protocols and architectures.
 -   🌐 **Web Development**: Experience with front-end and back-end technologies, including HTML, CSS, JavaScript, and relevant frameworks.
+-   📱 **Mobile Development**: Proficient in Flutter for building cross-platform mobile applications.

 ## Connect with Me